dice-group/CostFed/README.md

 ### CostFed: Cost-Based Query Optimization for SPARQL Endpoint Federation

  CostFed is an index-assisted federation engine for federated SPARQL query processing over multiple SPARQL endpoints.
-CostFed makes use of the statistical data collected from endpoints to perform efficient source selection and cost-based query planning.
-We compare CostFed with state-of-art SPARQL endpoint federation engines on FedBench.
-Our evaluation shows that CostFed is 3 to 121 times faster than the state-of-the-art on FedBench.
+CostFed makes use of statistical information collected from endpoints to perform efficient source selection and cost-based query planning.
+In contrast to the state of the art, it relies on a non-linear model for the estimation of the selectivity of joins.
+Therewith, it is able to generate better plans than the state-of-the-art federation engines.
+In an experimental evaluation based on FedBench benchmark, we show that CostFed is 3 to 121 times faster than the state of the art SPARQL endpoint federation engines.

 ### How to Run CostFed?
 * Checkout: the source code and import as new maven project. it will create three sub-projects, i.e, costfed, fex, and semagrow-bench.